-The public is asked to dig down the mountain and bring some salt at home which is blessed by a Winti priest. ( Winti is a nature religion from Suriname) Together with family members, they can dissolve the salt in water, as symbol for solving the pain of the past and thus giving rest to the souls of their own ancestors.
+The public is asked to dig down the mountain during the day and bring at home some salt which is blessed by winti priestess Marian Markelo.
+Together with family members, they can dissolve the salt in water, as a symbol for solving the pain of the past and thus giving rest to the souls of their own ancestors.
 With the excavation of the mountain we dig a path into the future, which is behind us because we can’t see her.
-Digging together creates connection and hopefully we can leave shared wounds of a painful past behind without forgetting but with forgiveness.
+Digging together creates connection and hopefully we can leave shared wounds of a painful past behind without forgetting but with forgiveness.” – Patricia Kaersenhout

 For more info: